 This week long campaign focuses on spreading the message that each individual matters.
 It consists of teacher TEDTalks, hall decorations, an essay contest, SafeTALK trainings, and more.
 Thanks to a generous grant from the Jewish Fund Teen Board, ten high schools hosted a UMatter Week in the 2017-2018 school year.

-To receive more information or to get your school involved, please fill out the form below:
+To receive more information or to get your school involved you can click here for a pdf and/or fill out the form below: